danintel/sawtooth-faq/glossary.rst

     Method to decide what block to add next to a blockchain Classical Consensus
-    Uses an agreement or voting mechanism (vs. Nakamoto-style consensus) Dapps
+    Uses an agreement or voting mechanism (vs. Nakamoto-style consensus) Crypto
+    Cryptography--encryption, authentication, and hashing.
+It does not mean blockchain or digital currency Dapps
     Ethereum Decentralized Applications.
 These are written in Solidity and are supported by Sawtooth Seth Distributed Ledger